yochin/PathGuidedVQA/README.md

     ```bash
     git clone https://github.com/DepthAnything/Depth-Anything-V2 depth_anything_v2
     ```
+* You can use other directory names, and simply reflect these changes in the config file.

 ### Configuration
 Edit the configuration file configs/tr20k/config_p3_tr20k.yaml to set the paths to the models and adjust any parameters as needed.